FDOT District Four - Broward Header Image

 The SR 9/I-95 northbound and southbound entrance ramps from SR 862/I-595 will be closed, requiring motorists to use alternate routes.

-The Florida Highway Patrol (FHP) will be on-site, and signage will be in place to guide motorists through the detour routes.
-Sunday, Aug.
-24 will be reserved as a contingency night for all the above closures.
+The Florida Highway Patrol (FHP) will be on site to assist with traffic control, and detour signage will be in place to guide motorists safely through the area.
+Please view the detour flyer attached.

 The westbound SR 862/I-595 entrance ramp from southbound SR 5/US 1 and Port Everglades Expressway/Eller Drive will be closed.
 Traffic will be detoured via southbound SR 5/US 1, westbound SR 818/Griffin Road, and northbound SR 9/I-95 to access westbound SR 862/I-595.